antoneev/66DaysOfData/Fundamentals/README.md

 * Ad hoc sparsity: negative elements are set to 0
 * No convergence theory

+### Scoring Systems
+The recommendation system may have multiple candidate generators that use different sources, such as the following:

+* Related items from a matrix factorization model.
+* User features that account for personalization.
+* "Local" vs "distant" items; that is, taking geographic information into account.
+* Popular or trending items.
+* A social graph; that is, items liked or recommended by friends.

+#### Why Not Let the Candidate Generator Score?
+Since candidate generators compute a score (such as the similarity measure in the embedding space), you might be tempted to use them to do ranking as well.
+However, you should avoid this practice for the following reasons:

+* Some systems rely on multiple candidate generators.
+The scores of these different generators might not be comparable.
+* With a smaller pool of candidates, the system can afford to use more features and a more complex model that may better capture context.

+#### Positional Bias in Scoring
+Items that appear lower on the screen are less likely to be clicked than items appearing higher on the screen.
+However, when scoring videos, the system usually doesn't know where on the screen a link to that video will ultimately appear.
+Querying the model with all possible positions is too expensive.
+Even if querying multiple positions were feasible, the system still might not find a consistent ranking across multiple ranking scores.

+#### Solutions
+* Create position-independent rankings.
+* Rank all the candidates as if they are in the top position on the screen.

+### Re-ranking Systems
+Example: You can implement re-ranking on a video recommender by doing the following:
+* Training a separate model that detects whether a video is click-bait.
+* Running this model on the candidate list.
+* Removing the videos that the model classifies as click-bait.

+Example: The system re-ranks videos by modifying the score as a function of:
+* video age (perhaps to promote fresher content)
+* video length

+#### Freshness
+Solutions
+* Re-run training as often as possible to learn on the latest training data.
+We recommend warm-starting the training so that the model does not have to re-learn from scratch.
+Warm-starting can significantly reduce training time.
+For example, in matrix factorization, warm-start the embeddings for items that were present in the previous instance of the model.
+* Create an "average" user to represent new users in matrix factorization models.
+You don't need the same embedding for each user—you can create clusters of users based on user features.
+* Use a DNN such as a softmax model or two-tower model.
+Since the model takes feature vectors as input, it can be run on a query or item that was not seen during training.
+* Add document age as a feature.
+For example, YouTube can add a video's age or the time of its last viewing as a feature.

 [Source: All other topics](https://towardsdatascience.com/introduction-to-recommender-systems-1-971bd274f421)

 [Source: Pearson Similarity](https://neo4j.com/docs/graph-algorithms/current/labs-algorithms/pearson/#:~:text=Pearson%20similarity%20is%20the%20covariance,product%20of%20their%20standard%20deviations.)